MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 1. Sign in to the [Azure portal](https://aka.ms/publicportal).
 1. Create a storage account by following the steps in [Create a storage account](/azure/storage/common/storage-account-create).
 You don't need to perform all the steps in the article.
 Fill out the fields as shown on the **Basics** pane.
 For **Resource group**, select the existing resource group where the primary cluster is deployed - for example, *liberty-aks-eastus-mjg032524*.
 For **Region**, select **East US**.
 For **Storage account name**, enter a unique name - for example, *storageeastusmjg032524*.
 Then select **Review + create** to accept the default options.
 Proceed to validate and create the account, then return to this article.
 1. Create a storage container for AKS Backup Extension following [Create a storage container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).
-This guides uses *aks-backup-ext* as the container name.
+This guide uses *aks-backup-ext* as the container name.
 1. Create another storage container as staging location for use during restoring.
-This guides uses *staging* as the container name.
+This guide uses *staging* as the container name.

 ### Enable AKS Backup Extension